tikv/website/content/docs/5.1/reference/TiUP.md

 Starting with TiKV 4.0, TiUP, as the package manager, makes it easier to manage different cluster components in the TiKV ecosystem.

-Refer to the [TiUP documentation guide](https://docs.pingcap.com/tidb/stable/tiup-documentation-guide) to find more TiUP commands and usages.
+For more TiUP commands and usages, refer to the [TiUP documentation guide](https://docs.pingcap.com/tidb/stable/tiup-documentation-guide).